 Not quite, although consumers are spending approximately 3 hours per day on smartphones, despite more time being spent on mobiles and increased mobile search volumes, the important question is how consumers interact and when they use mobile devices vs tablets and desktops?

-- Consumers mostly use their smartphones for apps in relation to entertainment and social communication e.g. calling, texting, using social media (Facebook, twitter, snapchat), playing games watching videos, getting directions or listening to music.
+With progress in technology, mobile phones have essentially become multipurpose devices.
+Consumers mostly use their smartphones for apps in relation to entertainment and social communication e.g. calling, texting, using social media (Facebook, twitter, snapchat), playing games watching videos, getting directions or listening to music.
+The difference being a mobile phone can do everything a laptop can do but in a convenient portable device that fits in the palm of your hand.

 So, what does this all mean?
 Firstly, I suggest that you don’t discount desktop as an option for your target audience to reach you.
 Instead carefully consider the differences between mobile users and desktop users, adapt your content and marketing campaigns accordingly.
 Mobile users should be targeted through social media and for simple transactions, desktop should be used for more complex transactions and content that is more detailed for users that have more time to absorb and engage.
-Secondly target both mobile and desktop users, mobile is growing more and more with usage, however desktop cannot be ignored and still provides opportunity for transactions/conversions or interaction.
+Secondly both mobile and desktop users should be targeted, although mobile is growing more and more with usage, desktop cannot be ignored and still provides opportunity for transactions/conversions or interaction.